Article 1 – NAME

 2.2 No person applying for membership shall be denied membership based on race, color, religion, gender, sexual orientation or ethnic origin.

-2.3 Classes of Membership are listed in the NCAPPS Policy Manual.
+2.3 Types of Membership are listed in the NCAPPS Policy Manual.

 2.4 All applications for membership must be completed in full on a form approved by the Board of Directors.
 Each application must be accompanied by the appropriate fees as determined by the Board of Directors and published in the NCAPPS Policy Manual.

-2.5 Membership shall not be granted to any person who has been convicted of a felony unless such conviction was officially pardoned or the record thereof has been expunged. .
-Any convictions or revocations described in this section that are more than five (5) years old shall not be grounds for denial of membership.
+2.5 Membership shall not be granted to any person who has been convicted of a felony unless such conviction was officially pardoned or the record thereof has been expunged.
+Any convictions or revocations described in this section that are more than five (5) years old shall not be grounds for

 Article IV — DUES

 Section 1.
 The annual dues shall be determined by majority vote of the membership at the annual conference and shall remain in effect until changed.

 Section 2.
-The fiscal year covering the payment of dues shall be October 1 — September 30 of the following year.
+The fiscal year covering the payment of dues shall be January 1 st thru December 31st (NEW DATES)of the following year.

 Article V — Election of Officers

 Section 1.
-The officers shall consist of a President, 1st Vice-President, 2nd Vice-President, Secretary and Treasurer.
+The officers shall consist of a President, Three Directors – Legal/Legislature & Promotion/Growth, & Membership , Secretary and Treasurer.

 Section 2.
 The term of office shall be for a period of two (2)year commencing on the first day of the month following the annual meeting of NCAPPS.
 There is no term limit for any of the board positions.